 - Compulsive hand washing causing irritant contact dermatitis

 Some repetitive behaviours can be broken by using distraction techniques e.g. finding another activity to focus attention on when the urge to perform this behaviour occurs.
 However, in severe cases, it is unlikely that an individual will be able to stop these behaviours without psychological input.
 These repetitive behaviours often fall outside of conscious awareness, meaning that they can be particularly hard to control.

 OCD is characterised by obsessions and compulsions.

 - Obsessions are repeated intrusive thoughts, images, or urges.

 - Compulsions are repetitive behavioural or mental acts that the individual feels compelled to perform to reduce the distress elicited by the obsessions.

-Compulsive behaviours are either not realistically connected to the desired outcome or the behaviour is excessive and time consuming.
+Compulsive behaviours are either not really connected to the desired outcome or the behaviour is excessive and time-consuming.
 Contamination and cleaning compulsions are common in OCD.
 These often take the form of repetitive hand washing, bathing, or showering.
 This can result in skin damage (irritant contact dermatitis) and hence a dermatologic presentation.